 What Makes a Garage Door Hurricane Proof?

 Protecting your home from hurricanes and tropical storms in Florida (includes making sure that every part is covered).
-This begins with hurricane impact-resistant windows and hurricane impact-resistant doors.
+This begins with hurricane impact windows and doors.
 Reinforcing your Florida home’s garage door is important, but there are a lot of questions about the best practices for protecting a garage before and during a storm.
 Proper hurricane materials for your home and structural preparation are essential to ride out a storm, and that includes your garage door.

 What Is a Hurricane Rated Garage Door?